AlexSunner/hangster/README.md

 The Hangman game is deployed on Heroku, providing a convenient way for users to access and enjoy the game.
 [Hangster Game](https://hangster-f7c352ecfda2.herokuapp.com/)

+### Deploying to Heroku
+1. Log into Heroku website.
+2. From the Dashboard page, select "New" and then "Create new app."
+3. Assign a name for the application, select the region and then select "Create app."
+4. Once the application is created, from the submenu at the top, select "Settings" and then "Reveal Config Vars" to set up config vars.
+5. In the KEY input field, enter "PORT" all in capitals and enter "8000" for the VALUE input field and select "Add."
+If there are other config vars required to run the application, add those here.
+For this application, there is no other config var required.
+6. Scroll down to the "Buildpacks" section and select "Add buildpack."
+7. Add buildpacks required to run the application.
+For this application, "Python" and "Nodejs" are required.
+The order of the buildpacks is important.
+"Python" should be the first and then "Nodejs."
+If they are not in the correct order, click and drag to change.
+8. Select "Deploy" from the submenu at the top.
+Under the "Deployment method" section, select "GitHub" to connect to GitHub.
+Under the "Connect to GitHub" section, enter the name of the repository and select "Search."
+Once the repository is located, select "Connect" to connect the repository to the application within Heroku.
+9. Select either "Enable Automatic Deploys" which will deploy a new version of the application every time changes are pushed to GitHub or opt for "Manual Deploy."
+For this application, "Automatic Deploys" was selected.
+10. Once the application is deployed, scroll back to the top of the screen and select "Open app."
+If "Enable Automatic Deploys" has been selected, the application will be built and available after the next changes are pushed to GitHub.

 ### Local Deployment
 If you prefer to run the game locally on your machine, follow these steps: